tyyan/tyyan.github.io/index.md

 ## Research

-My research interest is broadly in multi-agent learning, and machine learning settings involving multiple players and/or models with agency.
+My research interest is broadly in multi-agent learning and ML settings involving multiple players and/or models with agency.
 These days I'm particularly excited by agents!

 ## Contact Information